 In New York and New Jersey, workplace discrimination on the basis of past or present military status is illegal.
-If you have experienced discrimination at work, meaning you were treated worse because you are a member or veteran of the United States Army, Navy, Air Force, Marine Corps, Coast Guard, National Guard or Air National Guard, learn about your legal rights and options by talking to a knowledgeable employment discrimination lawyer about your situation.
+If you have experienced discrimination at work, meaning you were treated worse because you are a member or veteran of the United States Army, Navy, Air Force, Marine Corps, Coast Guard, National Guard or Air National Guard, learn about your legal rights and options by talking to one of our knowledgeable employment discrimination lawyers about your situation.

 - Being fired, laid-off or wrongfully discharged